mikependon/RepoDB.NET/pages/classes/baserepository.md

 #### Adding a Cache

-This feature allows the repository to enable the 2nd-layer cache for the purpose of performance.
+This property allows the repository to enable the 2nd-layer cache for the purpose of performance.
 By default, the caching is enabled with the use of [MemoryCache](/class/memorycache).
 You can override the caching by passing the instance of [ICache](/interface/icache)-based class in the constructor.

 ```csharp
 public class MyCustomCache : ICache